LotemBY/GLProject/README.md

 * Custom game GUI and menus, made entirely from scratch
 * Few level examples, with a well-designed difficulty curve
 * In-Game level editor, for creating new levels and experimenting with the mechanics
   * Export and import levels from the level editor, to share your creations
+  * Automated level solver for quick testing

 ## Screenshots
 ### The main menu and the first levels